redox-os/book/src/testing-practices.md

 - The real hardware testing is bigger than QEMU testing and thus detect more bugs.

-- The test suites can be executed in an automated way by running the `make rp.auto-test,--with-package-deps` command from the build system and running the `auto-test` command inside of Redox (testing on real hardware is more rich and thus cna have different results compared to QEMU).
+- The test suites can be executed in an automated way by running the `make rp.auto-test,--with-package-deps` command from the build system and running the `auto-test` command inside of Redox (testing on real hardware is more rich and thus can have different results compared to QEMU).

 ## Manual Test Suite Execution